Omolara5861/store-api/README.md

 ### Get all products
 `Get /api/products`
-This endpoint retrieves 10 products from the store / database by default, if limit is set then it returns the number set
+This endpoint retrieves 10 products from the store / database by default, if limit is set then it returns the number set.

+##### Query Parameters

+#### Response
+The response would include an array of products, as well as the number or length of products returned.

+### Get a single product
+`GET /api/v1/products/:id`
+This endpoint retrieves a single product by ID from the database / store.

+##### Parameters

+Response
+The response will include the product object